akm2006/Developer-Landing-Page/README.md

 - **Clean and Modern UI:**
   - Simple, intuitive design with clear navigation.
 - **Structured Content:**
-  - Sections for About Me, Skills, Projects, and Contact Information.
+  - Sections for About Me, Skills and Contact Information.
 - **Interactive Hover Effects:**
   - Subtle animations and transitions on interactive elements for a polished look.